 Phone Performance: A hacked android device is sluggish.
 So, if yours appears to be slower than usual, then something is up.
 Control over other devices is easily achieved through an internet connection.
 Gaining access to another device over the internet consumes more data and memory space.

-Therefore, the affected machine turns to be slow and sometimes unresponsive.
-For the hacker to have access, the first transfer unnecessary files and apps to the target; hence the phone space will be low or full.
-So, check for the unnecessary app and uninstall it right away.
+Therefore, the affected machine turns out to be slow and sometimes unresponsive.
+For the hacker to have access, they first transfer unnecessary files and apps to the target; hence the phone space will be low or full.
+So, check for the unnecessary app and uninstall them right away.